-- Develop a pan-European network of inland waterways and ports of international importance, - · Encourage modern methods of navigation, - Eliminate administrative, technical and legal barriers for navigation by inland waterways of international importance, - Develop the main principles governing navigation on the network of European inland waterways of international importance and harmonize provisions relating to the access to the international inland navigation market, and - Promote transport by inland waterways through the use of economic instruments, such as incentives and taxation, and taking into account external costs of the various modes of transport. - 11.
-As pointed out in the previous chapters of the present draft of the new UNECE White Paper, considerable progress has been achieved in most of these fields. - 12.
-First of all, a consistent and comprehensive pan-European network of inland waterways and ports of international importance is now codified in the European Agreement on Main Inland Waterways of International Importance (AGN).
-The AGN identifies the current status of the pan-European inland waterway network and facilitates harmonized and coordinated planning of infrastructure projects.
-Chapter I illustrates and analyses the progress achieved until today. - 13.
-Second, as described in Chapter III, use of state-of-the art methods of navigation have become possible through new technical requirements of inland vessels and modern port infrastructures, including the introduction of river information services, which increase safety, reliability and transparency and competitiveness of navigation, especially for the transport of dangerous, heavy and bulky goods. - 14.
+- 10. The UNECE White Paper also noted that there were, however, good reasons to believe that IWT, similarly to rail transport, has prospects for further development on the European continent, as "the over-proportioned growth of road transport [would give] rise to concern for both the public at large and Governments with regard to negative aspects concerning the environment, safety, congestion, etc." In order to utilize the potential of IWT, the 1996 UNECE White Paper contained recommendations to: - Develop a pan-European network of inland waterways and ports of international importance, - Encourage modern methods of navigation, - Eliminate administrative, technical and legal barriers for navigation by inland waterways of international importance, - Develop the main principles governing navigation on the network of European inland waterways of international importance and harmonize provisions relating to the access to the international inland navigation market, and - Promote transport by inland waterways through the use of economic instruments, such as incentives and taxation, and taking into account external costs of the various modes of transport.4 - 11.
+As pointed out in the previous chapters of this paper, considerable progress has been achieved in most of these fields. - 12.
+First of all, a consistent and comprehensive pan-European network of inland waterways and ports of international importance is now codified in the European Agreement on Main Inland Waterways of International Importance (AGN) which identifies the current status of the pan-European inland waterway network and facilitates harmonized and coordinated planning of infrastructure projects.
+Chapter 2 illustrates and analyses the progress achieved up to today. - 13.
+Second, as described in Chapter 3, use of state-of-the art methods of navigation have become possible through new technical requirements of inland vessels and modern port infrastructures, including the introduction of river information services, which increase safety, reliability and transparency and competitiveness of navigation, especially for transporting dangerous, heavy and bulky goods. - 14.
 Third, the elimination of administrative, technical and legal barriers for inland navigation is also an area where important efforts have been made at national and international levels.
-In 2005, the UNECE "Inventory of existing legislative obstacles that hamper the establishment of a harmonized and competitive pan-European inland navigation market, and proposals for solutions to overcome them" identified a series of obstacles of legal nature and suggested ways to resolve them.
-More recently, a detailed Study on Administrative and Regulatory Barriers in the Field of Inland Waterway Transport, carried out for the European Commission, identified around 180 regulatory and administrative obstacles faced by shippers, skippers and barge operators and proposed general directions for solutions.
-The follow-up to this study will be carried out under the auspices of the PLATINA platform and most of the possible solutions might require joint action of the European Union, River Commissions and UNECE. - 15.
-Fourth, as shown in the chapter on the regulatory framework for inland navigation, while there is no single comprehensive institutional and regulatory framework applicable to all E waterways listed in the AGN Agreement, progress has been made towards harmonized pan-European rules for the transport of dangerous goods and in the field of civil liability for the carriage of goods by inland waterways.
+In 2005, the UNECE "Inventory of existing legislative obstacles that hamper the establishment of a harmonized and competitive pan-European inland navigation market, and proposals for solutions to overcome them" identified a series of legal obstacles and suggested ways to resolve them.5 More recently, a detailed Study on Administrative and Regulatory Barriers in the Field of Inland Waterway Transport, carried out for the European Commission, identified around 180 regulatory and administrative obstacles faced by shippers, skippers and barge operators and proposed general directions for solutions.
+The first annual report on the follow-up to this study has been released and most of the possible solutions would require joint action by the European Union, River Commissions and UNECE. - 15.
+Fourth, as shown in Chapter 3, while there is no single comprehensive institutional and regulatory framework applicable all E waterways listed in the AGN Agreement, progress has been made in almost all technical and legal areas and harmonized pan-European conventions were established for the transport of dangerous goods and in the field of civil liability for the carriage of goods by inland waterways.

-&lt;sup>4 The 1996 UNECE White Paper, pp. 38-40.
+4 The 1996 UNECE White Paper, paras.
+38-40.

-&lt;sup>5 See ECE/TRANS/SC.3/2005/1.
+5 See ECE/TRANS/SC.3/2005/1.